Dental Implant Placement

 The procedure to place an implant takes 30 to 60 minutes for one implant and only 2 to 3 hours for multiple implants.
 The number of appointments and time required vary from patient to patient.
 The surgeon will bring great precision and attention to the details of your case.

 Prior to surgery, you may receive antibiotics and for greater comfort, intravenous sedation or nitrous oxide (laughing gas).
 These options are discussed with you at your consultation appointment.
 A local anesthetic will be administered to numb the area where the implant will be placed.

-When you are comfortable, Dr. Kalant, Dr. Pink or Dr. Garrett will make a small incision in the gum tissue to reveal the bone, creating space with special instruments to gently insert the titanium implant.
+When you are comfortable, Dr. Kalant or Dr. Pink will make a small incision in the gum tissue to reveal the bone, creating space with special instruments to gently insert the titanium implant.
 The top of this implant is often visible through the gum.
 Sometimes it is better in the early stages of healing to have the implant covered by the gum tissue.

 2. Tooth Loss

 Now the healing begins.
 The length of time varies from person to person, depending upon the quality and quantity of bone.
 In some cases, implants may be restored immediately after they are placed.
 The surgeon will advise you on follow-up care and timing.
 After the initial phase of healing, the surgeon places an abutment (support post) or a healing cap onto the implant during a brief follow-up visit.
 This allows gum tissue to mature and provides access to the implant.

 Occasionally, impressions are made at the time the implant is placed.
 This enables the crown to be ready when the implants have healed.
 How long your mouth needs to heal is determined by a variety of factors.
 Follow-up care (one to four appointments) is usually needed to ensure that your mouth is healing well and to determine when you are ready for the restorative phase of your treatment.